elastic/ecs/rfcs/text/0000-data_stream-fields.md

 data_stream.dataset | constant_keyword | The field can contain anything that makes sense to signify the source of the data.
 Examples include `nginx.access`, `prometheus`, `endpoint` etc. For data streams that otherwise fit, but that do not have dataset set we use the value "generic" for the dataset value. `event.dataset` should have the same value as `data_stream.dataset`. data_stream.namespace | constant_keyword | A user defined namespace.
 Namespaces are useful to allow grouping of data.
 Many of our customers already organize their indices this way, and now we are providing this best practice as a default.
 Many people will use `default` as the value.

-In the new indexing strategy, the value of the data stream fields combine to the name of the actual data stream in the following manner `{data_stream.type}-{data_stream.dataset}-{datastream.namespace}`.
+In the new indexing strategy, the value of the data stream fields combine to the name of the actual data stream in the following manner `{data_stream.type}-{data_stream.dataset}-{data_stream.namespace}`.
 This means the fields can only contain characters that are valid as part of names of data streams.

+### Restrictions on values

+Due to the fact that the values of the `data_stream` fields make up the data stream name, the restrictions on data stream names also apply to values for the `data_stream` fields.
+As an example, they cannot include \, /, *, ?, ", <, >, |, ` `.
 Please see the Elasticsearch reference for [restrictions on index/data stream names](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html#indices-create-api-path-params).

-### Restrictions on values
+Here follows the _additional_ restrictions imposed on the data stream fields:

 **data_stream.type**

 `data_stream.type` is restricted to `logs` or `metrics` for now.